 - We provide training for staff in our main remote learning platform, google classroom.
 Teachers and students may also use SamLearning, an additional whole school resource, as well as subject specific resources such as MathsWatch.

-- We ensure that students receiving medical tuition practise how to access google meet during their face to face lessons so that teaching can be switched to this medium if required.
+- We ensure that students receiving alternative (Medical/other) provision practise how to access google meet during their face to face lessons so that teaching can be switched to this medium if required.